 11 Teach your children about International Women's Day. miodrag ignjatovic/E+/Getty Images

 Educate the next generation of feminists and activists by

 getting them involved in IWD activities.
 Explain to your kids why the day is celebrated, and how important it is for women and men to be treated equally.
 Read about remarkable women, watch an inspiring girl power movie, or volunteer together.
-11 Donate to a local women's shelter.
+12 Donate.

 Do something today to support the struggling, marginalized women in your community.
 If you are financially able, give a monetary donation to a women's shelter or another nonprofit helping local women.
 Round up clothes you don't wear anymore or toys your children no longer play with, and drop them off at a shelter.
 Call or stop in and inquire about volunteer opportunities.
 Find a way to offer support to the women in your community who need it most.

 Check out local nonprofits and organizations near you that would be in need of your time, or items such as clothing, toys, school supplies and hygiene items.
 A great place to start is the

 United Way website.
 Additionally, you can donate to other organizations on the Plan International website that will ensure women will have a safe place to rest and the ability to go to school and learn.
 Have your children pick out items to donate and go with you.